Long-Term Disability Benefits for Rheumatoid Arthritis

 - X-rays of the hands and wrists show signs of damage typical with rheumatoid arthritis.[1]

-But, the 1987 criteria have come to be recognized as having a poor performance for diagnosing early stage rheumatoid arthritis.[2]
-So, in 2010, the ACR published new classification criteria in an effort to improve earlier diagnosis of rheumatoid arthritis in patients who may not meet the 1987 ACR criteria.[3]
+However, the 1987 criteria have come to be recognized as having poor performance in diagnosing early-stage rheumatoid arthritis.[2]
+So, in 2010, the ACR published new classification criteria to improve earlier diagnosis of rheumatoid arthritis in patients who may not meet the 1987 ACR criteria.[3]

-However, due to the complexity and diverseness of rheumatoid arthritis, medical science does not yet have a comprehensive diagnostic set of criteria for rheumatoid arthritis readily available.
+However, due to the complexity and diversity of rheumatoid arthritis, medical science does not yet have a comprehensive diagnostic set of criteria readily available.

 Indeed, this is why long-term disability insurers often deny claims for rheumatoid arthritis – because it can be difficult to diagnose accurately in its early stages.